Elizabethcase/elizabethcase.github.io/_posts/2021-01-25-ZoteroIntro.md

 author: "Elizabeth Case"
 categories: tools
 tags: [reference-manager, tech, tools, knowledge-management, zotero]
-image: zotero_library
+image: zotero_library.png
 ---

-While [Obsidian can be a useful tool](https://elizabethcase.github.io/tools/Obsidian.html) for managing your personal, day-to-day notes, the bulk of knowledge in a science PhD comes from papers.
+While [Obsidian can be a useful tool](https://elizabethcase.github.io/tools/ObsidianForPhDs.html) for managing your personal, day-to-day notes, the bulk of knowledge in a science PhD comes from papers.
 A reference management system is crucial for saving papers you read or plan to read, and organizing and exporting citations.

 Other than a personal file management system (e.g. saving papers in folders of your choosing), there are two main software options: Mendeley and Zotero.
 Mendeley is owned by Elsevier, one of the largest scientific publishing companies in the world.
 Zotero is open source.
 In general, I try to use open source products where I can, because #powertothepeople, and open source developers tend to be more responsive to user needs.